hsorathia/drawing_numbers/README.md

 ## Numpy
 Numpy is a python library that comes with utilities for linear algebra.
 It provids more efficient methods of array manipulation.
 In our neural network, we used this for shuffling, randomizing, dot products, and finding the index of the maximum value.

+## Matplot
+Matplot was used in the initial testing of our resizing function and provided a better way of seeing our image rescaling results.

 ## MNIST
 MNIST provided a dataset of 10,000 handwritten digits which we used to train our neural network in.
 We used this in `mnist_loader.py` to return the test cases.